Techtonica/curriculum/git-version-control/git-version-control.md

 ### Motivation
 Git is a tool that allows software engineers to keep track of changes they make to code files.
 They can see the changes they've made, changes other people on their team have made to the same file, and even look at line-by-line differences between two files.
 It's an integral part of almost every software engineer's workflow.

-### Objective
+### Objectives
-**Students will understand**:
+**Participants will be able to:**
-- What Git is and why it's useful
+- Explain what Git is and why it's useful
-- Basic vocabularly that's used when talking about Git
+- Define basic vocabulary used when talking about Git
-- How to add a file to Git's tracking system and commit changes you made to that file
+- Show how to add a file to Git's tracking system and commit changes made to that file

 ### Specific Things To Teach
 - What Git is